 Another benefit is that chatbots are always available as they don't need shifts and breaks.
 However, despite all this, they are better suited for limited applications, while in other situations communicating with a human provides a far superior user experience.

 You can set up live chat and increase customer retention by using tools like Tidio and Gorgias.
 Tidio is a Shopify live chat app that lets you set up a live chat widget on your store and even automate responses for common questions.
 Gorgias is also a good option if you are looking for a complete customer service solution.

-If you answer customer's queries or resolve their complaints quickly, it can turn an unhappy customer into a loyal, repeat customer.
-Here are some quick facts that inspire you to improve your customer support strategy -
+If you answer customers' queries or resolve their complaints quickly, it can turn unhappy customers into loyal, repeat customers.
+Here are some quick facts that can inspire you to improve your customer support strategy -

 Thus, we can conclude that fast customer support is one of the major strategies to improve customer retention.